Stellarium/stellarium/.github/ISSUE_TEMPLATE/checklist.md

 - [ ] Fill the release notes on the GitHub
 - [ ] Make and upload [Stellarium User Guide for AppVeyor](https://github.com/Stellarium/stellarium-data/releases/tag/guide)
 - [ ] Upload packages on the GitHub
-- [ ] Upload Stellarium User Guide on the GitHub
 - [ ] Close milestone on the GitHub
 - [ ] Remove label `state: published` for all items from closed milestone on the GitHub
 - [ ] Update `CITATION.cff` and `CITATION` files